-Insurance is like gambling.
 When you buy an insurance policy, whether it's auto, life or medical insurance, the insurance company assesses the risk of insuring you by asking questions like, what's the likelihood that a driver of a certain age and driving history is going to get into a fender bender?
 What's the likelihood that a woman of a certain age and medical history is going to accrue serious medical costs?
 What's the likelihood that employees working in a warehouse filled with dangerous machinery are going to get hurt?

 The FDIC's depositor insurance is, in principle, no different from any other insurance.
 Instead of insuring cars and workers, however, the FDIC insures people who hold deposit accounts with U.S. banking institutions.
 What's different is that bank account holders don't have to pay a penny for FDIC coverage or even fill out an application; it's free and automatic.